-- Field placements will be arranged by the Office of Teacher Education and not by the candidate. - A detailed Field Experience Handbook is available on the Bb Organization Site: Field Experiences Resource Site. - Candidates will be required to sign a Statement of Understanding regarding Field Experience policies prior to their first Teacher Education field experience.
+- Field placements will be arranged by the Office of Teacher Education and not by the candidate. - Candidates will be required to sign a Statement of Understanding regarding Field Experience policies prior to their first Teacher Education field experience.
 This Statement of Understanding will be for the duration of their time in the Teacher Education program. - For T&L 250, students can complete additional hours as long as the cooperating teacher, principal, course instructor, student are all on board with that happening, but are not allowed to enroll in any credits of T&L 486 for the additional hours. - If students are enrolled in a T&L 486, Field Experience already and choose the route of picking up additional hours, as long as the cooperating teacher, principal, course instructor, student are all on board with that happening, then they can enroll in additional credits at the rate of 30 hours per credit.